Ted Lieu: Run for Attorney General of California

-Lieu sought the Democratic nomination in the 2010 California Attorney General election.
+Lieu sought the Democratic nomination in the 2010 California attorney general election.
 He finished fourth in the June primary, which was won by future Vice President Kamala Harris.

 California Senate

 Lieu won a February 15, 2011, special election to fill the 28th Senate district following the death of incumbent Jenny Oropeza.
 He defeated four Republicans, one Democrat, and two independents.

-On January 30, 2014, Senator Lieu voted in favor of California Senate Constitutional Amendment 5.
+On January 30, 2014, Lieu voted in favor of California Senate Constitutional Amendment 5.
 The proposed bill asked California voters to repeal provisions of Proposition 209 and permit state universities to consider an applicant's race, ethnicity or national origin in making admissions decisions.
-After hearing strong opposition to the bill from Asian-American community, Lieu, along with Senators Leland Yee and Carol Liu, who had also voted for the bill, jointly issued a statement on February 27 calling for the bill to be withheld pending further consultations with the "affected communities."
+After hearing strong opposition to the bill from the Asian-American community, Lieu, along with senators Leland Yee and Carol Liu, who had also voted for the bill, jointly issued a statement on February 27 calling for the bill to be withheld pending further consultations with the "affected communities".